What’s the difference between good and great?

 Session two: Tactical execution.

 After a strategy is established, we work with the team responsible for the more tactical issues associated with the implementation of the competencies to address topics such as:

 1) How the competency framework will help you align and integrate your talent management processes.

 2) Technology integration.

 The result: A competency management and implementation road map.

 The output of the two sessions is a road map for competency design, management, implementation, and change management that links to your business and talent objectives.

-The road map also aligns strategy drivers and talent strategy with culture, technology, systems, and talent processes as the organization defines its competency strategy, and serves as a guide for future competency modeling activities
+The road map also aligns strategy drivers and talent strategy with culture, technology, systems, and talent processes as the organization define its competency strategy and serve as a guide for future competency modeling activities.